 - Geography of the Little River Valley page on the Little River Wetlands Project has maps of Glacial Lake Maumee and other physiographic features.
 Indiana Geological Survey has Allen County - A Geologic Atlas with more maps, photos and information.

 - Hannah's Ford - maker along the river, is it related to Samuel Hanna?
 What is it discussion March 28, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Private group on Facebook.